The Mice, the Cat, and the Falcon

 "Mr. Mouse, dear sir, did you make those tracks there?"
 Bird asked.

-A party of mice were gathered in a circle around a large pile of flour, and they were singing and laughing and dancing and feasting upon all manner of delicious goods from the pantry from breadcrumbs to the miller's finest champagne, clinking tiny toy glasses from the young ladies' dollhouse and smoking the miller's tobacco.
+A party of mice were gathered around a large pile of flour, and they were laughing and feasting upon all manner of delicious goods from the pantry from breadcrumbs to the miller's finest champagne, clinking tiny toy glasses from the young ladies' dollhouse and smoking the miller's tobacco.

-This could not go unpunished.
-So, Bird came up with an idea.
+This could not go unpunished, so Bird came up with an idea.
 He went to the pantry and took from it some of the flour and the box matches kept there for the miller's tobacco, and then, he returned to the mouse hole, setting alight some of the flour and carefully watching it smolder.

 Cat had made a deal with the mice; if they acquired flour for him to hide his tracks among the whiteness of the rest of the house, Cat wouldn't attack them.
 In this way, Cat could sneak around undetected and could even murder Bird, the only remaining threat to their plans!
 With this finally made clear, Bird rested upon his perch and pretended to sleep.
 All he had to do was wait.

 Cat slinked in soon after with a predatory look in his eyes, his sinewy muscles stretching as he prepared to pounce.
 Before he could, Bird swept down and grabbed Cat by the scruff of his pampered fur coat, dragging him out of the house through an open window and dropping him into the river before returning home, satisfied with the results of his investigation.
-The miller, his wife, and his daughters returned, but Cat never did.
-At first, they were dismayed at the loss of their pet, but soon after, they focused their attention on Bird instead, rewarding him with all sorts of lovely treats and cherishing him far more than he ever had been before.
-Everything was at peace once more.